LawanGoud/Python-/README.md

 ## Check Part of a string

 Write a program that reads a word A, B, and an index I. Check if B starts at index I in A.

+## Compare First Three Characters

+Write a program to check if the first three characters in the two given strings are the same.